Marie Hélène sews the pretty Alix dress from Cha Coud in a "joly coupon" of 3m

 My sewing experience

 I really enjoyed making this model.
-The sheath assembly is always a nice technique to do and the pieces are really well thought out.
-They are also very accurate, everything fits well for a result that has a lot of style.
-I am soon going on holiday to Catalonia, one thing is certain, I will wear it often to be covered with a garment light as a feather!
+The tube construction is always a great technique to do and the pieces are really well thought out.
+They are also very accurate, everything fits well for a very stylish result.
+I’m going on vacation soon to Catalonia, one thing’s for sure, I’ll wear it often to be covered by a garment as light as a feather!

 Get your needles ready!